bvberkum/docutils-ext/README.rst

 Overview
 --------
 Work in progress
-  - There is my own attempt at an rst writer, and in test/init.py the writer from Stefan's docutils branch is included.
+  - There is my own attempt at an rST writer, and in test/init.py the writer from Stefan's docutils branch is included.
 Not under active development but i hope to pick it up.